-If a suitable graphics card is available, you can activate the GPU acceleration for the Jedox OLAP Server.
+If a suitable graphics card is available, you can activate the GPU acceleration for the Jedox In-Memory DB Server.
 The requirements you will find in the corresponding Knowledge Base article.

 When you enable Drilldown functionality, the corresponding files (palo.ini and sep.inc.php) will be adjusted accordingly.
 In sep.inc.php will be included ‘./sample_scripts/sep.inc.drill_through.php’ instead of ‘./sample_scripts/sep.inc.default.php’.